DustinPham/rshell/README.md

 * `&` and `|` are not interpreted by the program and will cause a fail.

-* Char pointer pointer passed into execvp is not cleared after certain calls to execvp, causing more frequent command failures as RShell continues to run.

 * Multiple connectors in front of and after a command without commands inbetween will cause a segmentation fault.

-* Most failures and errors are from memory leaks.